Plastic straw guilt

 2. V is for Victory

 There is no getting around the fact that red meat is not great for the environment.
-Start with one day a week because every little bit will help.
+Start with eliminating it one day a week and indulging in a vegetarian feast because every little bit will help.

 3. B.Y.O.
 Cup